Q-PAC® Tower Packing

 -

-$500,000+ capital savings documented — Smaller towers, pumps, blowers, and mist eliminators
+System-level capital savings — Smaller tower diameter means proportionally smaller pumps, blowers, and mist eliminators; 35–40% tower cost reductions documented

 -